 PERS' funding policy provides for monthly employer contributions at actuarially determined rates.
 These contributions, expressed as a percentage of covered payroll, are intended to accumulate sufficient assets to pay benefits when due.
 Employer contribution rates during the period were based on the December 31, 2017 actuarial valuation, which became effective July 1, 2019.
-Employer contributions for the year ended June 30, 2020 were \$41,270, excluding amounts to fund employer-specific liabilities.
-The rates in effect for the fiscal year ended June 30, 2020 were 25.99% for Tier One/Tier Two general service members, 18.50% for OPSRP Pension Program general service members, and 6% for OPSRP IAP.
+Effective January 1, 2020, Senate Bill 1049 required employers to pay contributions on reemployed PERS retirees' salaries as if they were active members, excluding IAP contributions.
+Employer contributions for the year ended June 30, 2021 were \$43,377, excluding amounts to fund employer-specific liabilities.
+The rates in effect for the fiscal year ended June 30, 2021 were 25.99% for Tier One/Tier Two general service members, 18.50% for OPSRP Pension Program general service members, and 6% for OPSRP IAP.